Spate of suicides puts spotlight on survivor's guilt

 Few details were provided about the recent apparent suicides connected to Parkland and Newtown.

 But there were indications that at least one was directly related to the lasting trauma from a shooting.
-Sydney Aiello, a 19-year-old who was at Stoneman Douglas High during the Feb.
+Sydney Aiello, 19, who was at Stoneman Douglas during the Feb.
 14, 2018, mass shooting that killed 14 students and three staff members, died by suicide last weekend; her mother said Aiello was struggling with survivor's guilt and post-traumatic stress disorder.

 Cartaya said it's critical for people who have survived a mass shooting to know that what they are going through is normal, and that help is available.
-He works as the director of finance for The Rebels Project — a nonprofit that connects survivors of mass tragedy and trauma, started by survivors of the Columbine shooting.
+He works as the director of finance for The Rebels Project, a nonprofit started by survivors of the Columbine shooting, that connects survivors of mass tragedy and trauma.

 "It's so easy to feel isolated after something like this," he said.
 "You don't have to be alone."